Average Cost of Car Insurance for 2025

 The type of vehicle you drive, including its make and model, affects your car insurance rates as well.
 The more valuable a vehicle is, the more expensive it may be to insure.

-Safer vehicles are often less expensive to insure since the risk of major damage and injuries from accidents is also less.
+Safer vehicles are often less expensive to insure since the risk of major damage and injuries from accidents is also lower.
 Your specific vehicle's theft rate also impacts your car insurance premiums, as vehicles that are proven to be frequent targets for thieves are considered more of a risk to insure.

 Annual Mileage